-Further permits are considered separately and are therefore not covered by this consultation document.
 The power connection point to the overhead network has not yet been determined but will be surveyed at a later stage and coordinated with Svenska kraftnät.
-The consultation document therefore does not cover the laying of export cables according to §§ 2b - 3 CSA.
-The consultation also does not cover permits under Chapter 11 of the EC for laying cables in territorial waters or other permits required under the EC or other relevant legislation for onshore measures, for example.
+For this reason, the consultation document does not cover the laying of export cable in the Swedish economic zone and territorial waters according to the CSA (1966:314) §§ 2b-3.
+The consultation document also does not cover permits under Chapter 11 of the EC for laying cables in territorial waters or other permits required under the EC or other relevant legislation for onshore measures, for example.
 Permits required for these will be applied for at a later stage.